 Best "Personal Reasons" Resignation Letter Example (+ Writing Guide)

 A resignation letter is a formal notice to an employer by an employee of an impending plan to transition out of the job duties and responsibilities of the current employee’s job.
-When the employee decides to leave the position for personal reasons or write a resignation letter for personal reasons, a few aspects of the letter should be included to indicate this resignation reason to the current employer.
+When the employee decides to leave the position for personal reasons or write a resignation letter for personal reasons, a few aspects should be included to indicate this resignation reason to the current employer.

 Tip: It is okay to have a new job in place and write a resignation letter with “personal reasons” as the reason for resigning.
 The immediate supervisor of the employee won’t inquire further about the personal reason for leaving.
-If they do, the employee should show gratitude for the opportunity but simply say, “this is a really private matter, I’m very sorry I cannot share more.”
+If they do, the employee should show gratitude for the opportunity but say, “this is a really private matter.
+I’m very sorry I cannot share more.”

 Before writing a formal resignation letter, an employee should speak with their manager, boss, supervisor, or other human resources personnel and inform them of the upcoming resignation due to personal reasons or family reasons.
-Employers shouldn’t require any further information about the reason for resignation.
+Employers shouldn’t require any further information about the reason for their resignation.
 Once the employee informs their manager about the upcoming resignation, it is considered a formal notification of the resignation.

 Tip: If you’re an executive and have an employment contract with the company, you may want to refer to that document to understand the formal notice period and benefits that may be relinquished upon resignation.

 The resignation letter format should be as follows:

 - The document should follow business letter format.